 And see the clever way they keep the pot lids?
 That is just standard plumbing fixtures: copper piping and fixtures.
 I had some chemical tarnish liquid that I had bought 15 or 20 years ago, they tried it on the copper pieces and after rubbing it on for a while, it darkened it beautifully.

 Here you can see the simple plumbing fittings and not only how great they look, but how great they work for this purpose!

 My son simply sweated the joints on the ends to hold caps in place, but you could glue them on if you didn’t want to actually sweat a joint.
 He really liked the authentic look of the little bead of solder.

 Even the baking pans and colanders with handles are stored here… really saves a ton of cabinet storage too.

-So far, this is my favorite pot rack display I’ve ever seen!
+This is one of my favorite pot rack displays I’ve ever seen!
 I love that it looks so absolutely wonderful, but how great that it actually adds to the function of the room, and used what was a sort of strange configuration to start with, but now it’s perfect.
 It’s that amazing combination that makes it so attractive!

 Thanks so much for stopping by!
 Please feel free to follow and share this blog with your friends, as well as on Facebook, Pinterest, Flipboard, Bloglovin, YouTube and Instagram!
 I appreciate you reading along.